What Is A J1 Waiver Physician?

 Is J1 Waiver Easy to Get?

 But in some circumstances, J-1 visa holders could qualify for a J1 waiver, a general term for waiving the two-year home residency requirement.
-J1 waivers are frequently requested by physicians who have finished their fellowship or residency in medicine in the United States and want to continue practicing medicine.
+Physicians who have finished their fellowship or residency in medicine in the United States and want to continue practicing medicine request J1 waivers frequently.

 Whether a J1 waiver for physicians is easy to get depends on the individual circumstances of each case.